tsenart/vegeta/README.md

 ```

 ###### Add comments to the targets
-Lines started with from '#' are ignored.
+Lines starting with # are ignored.

 ```
 # get a dragon ball